Ecumenical Council - Acceptance of The Councils

 Read more about this topic: Ecumenical Council

-Famous quotes containing the words acceptance of, councils and/or acceptance:
+Famous quotes containing the words acceptance of the, acceptance of, acceptance and/or councils: